northumbrian-data/.github/CONTRIBUTING.md

 👋 **Hello there!
 Thanks for your interest in contributing!** 👋

-The purpose of this guide is to ensure all contributors have a unified approach to contributing to all projects within the gliff.ai space.
+The purpose of this guide is to ensure all contributors have a unified approach to contributing to all projects within the [gliff.ai](https://gliff.ai) space.

 [gliff.ai](https://gliff.ai) is a small company aiming to help get healthcare and life science AI products regulated with a focus on privacy and security; fairness, accountability and transparency; all by keeping experts in the loop to ensure high quality outputs for real people and solutions across the world.
-Because the gliff.ai team is small, we look for the help of volunteer developers like you to contribute to our open-source code ensuring gliff.ai can have the best and biggest positive impact possible.
+Because the [gliff.ai team](https://gliff.ai/about/) is small, we look for the help of volunteer developers like you to contribute to our open-source code ensuring [gliff.ai](https://gliff.ai) can have the best and biggest positive impact possible.

-Each repository has one of two topic tags to help you and fellow contributors understand which repositories gliff.ai is open to contributions outside of our team.
+Each repository has one of two topic tags to help you and fellow contributors understand which repositories [gliff.ai](https://gliff.ai) is open to contributions outside of our team.
 They are:

 - **contributors-welcome** – We welcome contributions on this repository!
 - **no-contributors** – This repository does not currently accept contributions unfortunately!

-&nbsp;
 👍🎉 **Thank you from the gliff.ai team for your interest and hopefully taking the time to contribute!** 🎉👍

 ## Table of Contents